-In April 1997, the Company also entered into a \$1,577,000 Senior Secured Subordinated Promissory Note with Alta Subordinated Debt Partners III, L.P.
-The note has an interest rate of 11%, and the unpaid principal and accrued interest on the note is due on April 1, 2001.
+In April 1997, the Company also entered into a \$1,577,000 Senior Secured and accrued interest on the note is due on April 1, 2001.
 The Company also issued 1,500 shares of common stock in connection with the note.
 The Company allocated the proceeds between debt and additional paid-in capital, based on the pro-rata value of the debt and the common stock.
 As such, \$969,000 was assigned to the debt and \$608,000 was assigned to the value of the common stock.
 The value assigned to the common stock was recorded as an increase in additional paid-in capital.
 The value assigned to the debt was less than the face value, and such discount will be amortized over the life of the related debt using the effective interest method.